manuelrujano/modig/README.md

 # modig
-Here's the scripts used in the ongoing SLC1A1 study
+Here are the scripts used in the ongoing SLC1A1 study